-Jonathan Gordon is an associate in the Chicago office of Latham & Watkins and a member of the firm's Restructuring & Special Situations Practice, Bankruptcy Advisory Committee, and Recruiting Committee.
+Jonathan Gordon is an associate in the Chicago office of Latham & Watkins, a member of the firm’s Restructuring & Special Situations Practice, and a former member of the firm’s Recruiting Committee.

 Company Representations